 - OTHER NEED TO KNOW INFORMATION

 Before you start booking flights make sure you take a look at the basics of the desired destination at the time you are going.
 What is the weather at this location?
 Do you need a visa to visit (check out more travel tips about visas below!)?
 Are there any public holiday’s you should take note of?
 Are there any political events you should be aware of?
 Check both the country’s state department site and your country’s local embassy site for alerts on these kind of matters (if you are from the USA the site for this info is here which used to be awesome but I can’t vouch for it under the current admin as I haven’t been traveling internationally recently).
 Special rules you should be aware of?
 Does your destination require vaccinations or does your home country suggest them?
 All this and more can also be found on the embassy and state department sites for the country you are visiting and your home country (in most cases).

-There are a million tips on how to find cheap flights out there and a ton of cheap flight aggregate sites.
+There are a million tips on how to find cheap flights out there (like this one on how to find “error fare” flights!) and a ton of cheap flight aggregate sites.
 These are not those travel tips; these are all the other things that should be considered when booking your flights, in addition to cost, which I am sure you are already looking out for!

 - Avoid Short Layovers | Yes layovers are not fun but you know what’s worse than a layover?
 Missing your flight.
 Layovers that are under 1 1/2 hours are risky especially if you are changing terminals.
 If you are flying internationally you might even have to go through another security check and those can take some time.
 So save yourself a headache in advance and book your flight to allow for ample time to switch between flights.
 Then use your free time to stop and enjoy a beverage and watching those who did not plan as well as you run through the airport.